Andrea Coyle’s Violin & Viola Studio, LLC

 – Enter the studio quietly and observe, get settled, and use the restroom

-– Unpack in the living room
+– Unpack in the space provided

 – Wash your hands before entering your lesson!

-– Ring the door bell upon entering my home and remove your shoes
+– Ring the door bell upon entering my home and remove your shoes if it is wet outside

-– Park in front of the studio
+– Park in front of the studio to help us be good neighbors

 – Bring all of your materials, especially your lesson notebook and recording device, to every lesson

-– Keep our studio a “cell phone free zone”.
+– Keep our studio a “cell phone free zone.”
 Please set all electronic devices to silent.
 Feel free to use your phone to record important aspects of the lesson.

 – Do not attend lessons if you or your child are sick.
 If your child is too sick for school, they are too sick to have a lesson.
 If the student or anyone in the student’s family has had a fever or vomited with 24 hours of the lesson, please do not come to the studio.
 You may request a Skype, FaceTime, Zoom or asynchronous video lesson if you do not wish to skip a lesson due to illness or inclement weather.